With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreAdolescent Treatment Centers Inc Dba Thunder Road is a mental health facility in Oakland, CA, located at 390 40th Street, in the 94609 zip code.
 Adolescent Treatment Centers Inc Dba Thunder Road provides residential treatment and outpatient treatment.
-Adolescent Treatment Centers Inc Dba Thunder Road provides group therapy, activity therapy and cognitive behavioral therapy to children / adolescents.
-Adolescent Treatment Centers Inc Dba Thunder Road also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
-Some other services available at Adolescent Treatment Centers Inc Dba Thunder Road include psychosocial rehabilitation services, assertive community treatment and education services.
+Adolescent Treatment Centers Inc Dba Thunder Road provides behavior modification, activity therapy and trauma therapy to children / adolescents.
+Adolescent Treatment Centers Inc Dba Thunder Road also supports people with trauma, people with PTSD and people requiring dual diagnosis treatment.
+Some other services available at Adolescent Treatment Centers Inc Dba Thunder Road include education services, psychosocial rehabilitation services and case management.

 Learn MoreSeneca Center Building Blocks is one of mental health facilities in Oakland, California, located at 3695 High Street, 94619 zip code.
-Seneca Center Building Blocks provides outpatient treatment and partial hospitalization/day treatment.
-Seneca Center Building Blocks provides trauma therapy, psychotropic medication and dialectical behavior therapy to children / adolescents.
+Seneca Center Building Blocks provides partial hospitalization/day treatment and outpatient treatment.
+Seneca Center Building Blocks provides couples/family therapy, individual psychotherapy and psychotropic medication to children / adolescents.
 Seneca Center Building Blocks also supports people with trauma and children/adolescents with serious emotional disturbance.
-Additional services provided at Seneca Center Building Blocks include family psychoeducation, education services and case management.
+Additional services provided at Seneca Center Building Blocks include case management, education services and family psychoeducation.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.